AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Applying the Framework to Assess Interventions

-Another key usage of the framework is its ability to understand and disentangle the effects of interventions, such as explanations or other means of decision support~\cite{lai2021towards}.
-For that, let us consider the following hypothetical example: through a randomized experiment, we have collected data where humans are making decisions in the presence of two different types of explanations ($\bullet$ and $\bullet$) vs. a baseline without explanations ($\bullet$).
-We can think of these interventions as movements in our visual framework, as depicted in Figure~\ref{fig:interventions}.
-The black point corresponds to a situation where a human cannot discern correct and wrong AI recommendations and adheres to $\mathcal{A}=50\%$.
-Now, in the case of the blue intervention, we see that it leads to a decrease in the degree of adherence to AI recommendations, compared to the baseline ($\mathcal{A}=50\% \rightarrow \mathcal{A}=30\%$), but an increase in decision-making accuracy ($Acc_{final}=50\% \rightarrow Acc_{final}=60\%$) through a better reliance quality ($Q=0.5 \rightarrow Q=1$).
-In the case of the purple intervention, we see the same effect with respect to accuracy but an entirely different effect on the reliance behavior---where this intervention leads to an \textit{increase} in adherence to AI recommendations ($\mathcal{A}=50 \rightarrow \mathcal{A}=90\%$).
-At the same time, reliance quality drops from $0.5$ to $0$, which from Corollary~\ref{cor:over-reliance} we know corresponds to a situation of over-reliance where any of the 10\% overrides are of correct AI recommendations.
-Finally, note that since the purple point lies below the black line, this corresponds to reliance behavior that is of lower quality according to~\eqref{eq:quality} than in cases where the human decides at random which AI recommendations to adhere to or override.
-This implies that different interventions can have seemingly similar effects on decision-making accuracy but drastically different effects on reliance behavior.
-Our framework enables us to disentangle these dimensions.
+In the case of the blue $\bullet$ intervention, we see that it leads to a decrease in the degree of adherence to AI recommendations, compared to the baseline ($\mathcal{A}=50\% \rightarrow \mathcal{A}=30\%$), but an increase in decision-making accuracy ($Acc_{final}=50\% \rightarrow Acc_{final}=60\%$) through a better reliance quality ($Q=0.5 \rightarrow Q=1$).
+In the case of the purple $\bullet$ intervention, we see the same effect with respect to accuracy but an entirely different effect on the reliance behavior: this intervention leads to an \textit{increase} in adherence to AI recommendations ($\mathcal{A}=50\% \rightarrow \mathcal{A}=90\%$).
+At the same time, reliance quality drops from $Q=0.5$ to $Q=0$, which from \Cref{cor:over-reliance} we know corresponds to a situation of over-reliance where any of the 10\% overrides are of correct AI recommendations.
+Overall, this implies that different interventions can have seemingly similar effects on decision quality but drastically different effects on reliance behavior.
+Our framework enables us to disentangle these effects.